chjj/blessed/README.md

 - inherits all from Box.
 - **add/addItem(text)** - add an item based on a string.
+- **getItemIndex(child)** - returns the item index from the list. child can be an element, index, or string.
+- **getItem(child)** - returns the item element. child can be an element, index, or string.
 - **removeItem(child)** - removes an item from the list. child can be an element, index, or string.
 - **clearItems()** - clears all items from the list.